 The Diocese will not automatically award CEUs to individuals.
 Each clergyperson will need to account for the CEUs gained by referencing these guidelines and reporting them on the Annual CEU Submission Report form, which can be found online at www.epicenter.org/annual-ceu-report/.
-For questions, contact Nina Gaspar, Technology Manager, Houston Diocesan Center, ngaspar@epicenter.org.
+For questions, contact Nina Gaspar, Director of Technology, Houston Diocesan Center, ngaspar@epicenter.org.